Washington D.C. Area Events

 January 17, 2018

-Understanding the history of racism in the U.S.: Professor Ibram X. Kendi, founder and director of the Antiracist Research and Policy Center, will offer a presentation for teachers based on his book Stamped from the Beginning The Definitive History of Racist Ideas in America.
-This event will be hosted by the DC Area Educators for Social Justice from 6:00pm-9:00pm.
+Understanding the history of racism in the U.S.: Professor Ibram X. Kendi, founder and director of the Antiracist Research and Policy Center at American University, will offer a presentation for teachers based on his book Stamped from the Beginning The Definitive History of Racist Ideas in America.
+This event will be hosted by the D.C.
+Area Educators for Social Justice from 6:00pm-9:00pm.
 The event will be held at the True Reformer Building (1200 U Street, Northwest, Washington, D.C.) in the John Anderson Lankford Auditorium.
 Free and open to the public.
 RSVP.

 January 31, 2018

 Fund For Teachers: Fund for Teachers is a program that awards summer fellowship grants to preK-12 grade teachers to pursue self-designed professional learning around the globe.
 Full-time PK-12 teachers, with at least 3 years teaching experience, can apply for up to $5,000 individually or a team of teachers can apply for up to $10,000.
 Learn more.

 Cinema Classroom at the Avalon: During the 2017-2018 school year the Avalon Theatre is offering free film screenings through Cinema Classroom for students in 6th-12th grade.
 See a list of the films.
 Middle and high school educators interested in this opportunity should register online, or contact Sarah Pokempner at 202-966-2149 or email@example.com.
 The Avalon is a member of the DC Arts and Humanities Education Collaborative.
 All DC public and public charter schools are eligible to register with the DC Collaborative for transportation assistance.
 Contact info@dccollaborative. org or visit www.dccollaborative.org for more information.

 March 22, 2018